NexusDR-X/nexus-audio/README.md

 As of early December 2020, by default PulseAudio is configured to automatically detect sound devices attached to the Pi.
 This works fine for the built in analog (the TRS or headphone jack built in to the Pi) and digital (audio output from the HDMI ports on the Pi).
 However, PulseAudio fails spectacularly when it comes to setting up the Fe-Pi audio board.

-To rectify this, I finally arrived a solution that minimally affects the default PulseAudio configuration yet provides all the functionality we need to use the Fe-Pi audio card for ham radio applications.
+To rectify this, I finally arrived a solution that minimally affects the default PulseAudio configuration yet provides all the functionality we need to use the Fe-Pi audio card via PulseAudio for ham radio applications.

 ## 2 PulseAudio Modifications to Support Fe-Pi